Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 * Report the methodology and observations in a condensed written format.
 * Perform group work, encouraged and developed through the practicals.

-[//]: # (- Using basic command-line interfaces; - Navigating and utilising high-performance computing resources; - Preparing, running, and troubleshooting molecular dynamics simulations using GROMACS software; - Recognising the limitations of computational chemistry methods; - Applying these skills independently to real research systems.  - Understanding the limitations of the computational chemistry techniques used)

-[//]: # (the sessions may need to shrink a bit )

 ## Session 1
 The first session is an *"Introduction to Linux and command-line"*.